Modern Language

 FRE 300 / GER 300 / ITA 300 Advanced Language I

 As part of the university’s mission to cultivate international leadership skills through foreign language acquisition and cultural literacy, Franklin encourages all students to be strong, independent users of at least one Swiss language.
 Two options, or tracks, are available to students to ensure successful completion of this requirement.
 Students in Track 1 strive to achieve advanced proficiency in French, German, or Italian.
-Track 2 students opt for a combination of language study and cultural literacy classes across several FUS disciplines.
+Track 2 students opt for a combination of language study and cultural literacy classes across several Franklin disciplines.
 For all students, a two-semester commitment to Swiss language study (most typically satisfied in the 100-101 sequence) is mandatory.
-Barring specific exceptions (see notes below), the ML Core represents a five-semester requirement.
+Barring specific exceptions (see notes below), the Modern Language Core represents a five-semester requirement.
 Students must fulfill each class of the language requirement in sequence and in the same language.

 Track 1